 Eviction moratoriums and rent assistance.
 The bill extends until January 31, 2021 a moratorium on evictions that was scheduled to expire at the end of 2020.
 The bill also includes $25 billion in emergency assistance to renters.

 There is much more in this huge bill, including relief for hard-hit industries, education, student loans, and vaccine assistance.
 Please keep up-to-date as more is learned after a full review of the bill is made available.

 The Covid-19 Tax Resource Portal (herein after referred to as "Site") is made available as a service to our clients and others for informational purposes only.
 These materials and information should not be considered as, or a substitute for, accounting, tax or financial advice.
 While it is hoped the materials provided here are helpful as background material, it is not warranted either expressly or implied as accurate or complete.
 You should refrain in taking any action based upon the information provided here until you have received proper counsel.

 In addition, you understand that any links to any other web site or services does not constitute endorsement of or warranty of any service, product or information provided on their site(s).
 These links are provided for convenience only.

 While our intent is to make transmissions to and from this web site secure, it is understood that no warranty of security can be made and that unforeseen security breaches by "hackers" is a possibility, however slight.

 Reproduction of part or all of the contents on this site in any form is prohibited other than for individual use only.
 All content on this site is copyright protected and/or trademarked as appropriate and may not be copied, duplicated or altered in any way.

-In no event shall JAVIS TAX SERVICE, its affiliates or suppliers of any content on this site be liable for any indirect, incidental, special, punitive damages or consequential damages of any kind, or any damages whatsoever arising out of or related to your use of the Site, the content and other information obtained therein.
+In no event shall JAVIS FINANCIAL SERVICES, its affiliates or suppliers of any content on this site be liable for any indirect, incidental, special, punitive damages or consequential damages of any kind, or any damages whatsoever arising out of or related to your use of the Site, the content and other information obtained therein.